 ♦ You must report to the school whose Form I-20 or DS-2019 you use to enter the U.S. and meet their enrollment requirement or you will be in violation of your student status.

 If you are an international student already in the U.S.

-♦ You will be asked to complete an International Student Transfer Form prior to receiving an I-20 or DS-2019.
+♦ You will be asked to complete an International Student Transfer Form prior to receiving a Form I-20 or DS-2019.

 ♦ Your transfer to UNH will be completed during the International Student Orientation.

 ♦ Please note that this is a transfer in terms of immigration and is separate from any type of academic transfer process.

 If you are already in the U.S. in a non-student visa classification

 ♦ OISS will help you determine whether you need to change your immigration status.